InToSSH/formula-parser/README.md

 Supports:

 * Operators: +, -, *, /, ^
-* Variables: x, y, z, a, b
+* Variables: x, y, z, ab, b1
+  - Variables can have multiple characters and numbers, but must start with a letter
 * Numbers with decimal point '.'
 * Numbers in E notation
 * Constants: pi, e, Inf